ethberlinzwei/KnowledgeBase/the-event.md

 However, there is a limited subsidy on a first-come first-served basis.
 We encourage everyone to allow those who benefit most make use of these subsidies.
 To apply please write [to us](mailto:joinus@ethberlin.com).

-## Accommodation
+## Accommodation and Sleeping

+The hackathon has a **nap room** where you can rest, but not make it your home.
+Beanbags are provided, but sleeping bags are not allowed.
+If you want a good sleep, then you need to find somewhere else.

 There are a variety of accommodation options available in Berlin.
 From hostels to airbnb flats and hotels.
 We **recommend the districts Treptow, Kreuzberg, Neukölln, or Friedrichshain** due to their proximity to the venue.

-Due to the regulations of the venue, unfortunately we cannot offer any sleeping facilities on-site, and **sleeping bags are not allowed**.
-Please make sure you take this into consideration when choosing an accomodation.

 Again, this year, we have the _adopt-a-hacker_ programme available for people offering and seeking a couch in proximity to the venue.
 Read more about the programme on our blog: [Mass adoption comes in all shapes and sizes: Berlin — ADOPT A HACKER](https://medium.com/ethberlin/mass-adoption-comes-in-all-shapes-and-sizes-berlin-adopt-a-hacker-154205a0dc27)!